Memento Composite

 Portrait indexes may be imported into new projects, or into a previously-saved project to overwrite the previous import.

-• If your index does not contain a Header row, the Index Column Name window will appear, allowing you to label your data.
+• If your index does not contains an header row the "Index Column Name" window will appear, allowing you to manually associate your data for an easy import process.

 Using the Index Column Name wizard